-4 Reasons Why Strategic Partnerships are Important for Business
+4 Reasons Strategic Partnerships are Important for Business

 1) Attract New Customers and Expand Market Coverage

-Perhaps the most popular reason for entering into a strategic partnership is access to new markets and customers.
+Perhaps the most popular reason for entering into strategic partnerships is access to new markets and customers.
 By forming a strategic partnership, companies can service larger territories without investing in additional infrastructures or expanding their distribution network.